mrdrbob/parse-ls/README.md

 Recent Changes
 --------------

+Changed from an object-based input to an interface based input.
+If you were creating input objects by hand, you'll need to change your process.
+If using `to-input`, no change should be necessary.

 Updated `any` to accept a list of rules and succeed with the first one that succeeds (or fail if none succeed).
 Removed `$or` since it now duplicates functionality in `any`.

 Added `invert` to invert the result of any rule.
 Removed `do-until` and `except`, as these can be easily done with the `invert` rule.